boltops-tools/lono-docs/_includes/configsets/example.md

 ## Configset Example

-The configet can also be written in [YAML form]({% link _docs/configsets/erb.md %}).
+The configet can be written in [YAML form]({% link _docs/configsets/erb.md %}).
 This form is what you'll typically see in CloudFormation templates out there.
 Lono adds a little Ruby sprinkles by allowing you to use ERB templating also.

 app/configsets/httpd/configset.yml